HuddleEng/PhantomFlow/README.md

 ![PhantomFlow Dashboard mode: see parallel test run progress](https://raw.githubusercontent.com/Huddle/PhantomFlow/master/flow-dashboard.gif)

-Mac OSX users should be aware that PhantomJS doesn't load the FontAwesome glyths used in the test suite, I don't understand why.
+Mac OSX users should be aware that PhantomJS doesn't load the FontAwesome glyphs used in the test suite, I don't understand why.
 I fixed this locally by downloading FontAwesome and double clicking on the .otf file to install the font.

 There are two example test suites, these suites will be executed in parallel, the command line output is a bit muddled as a result.